Connectivity coverage in B.C.

 High-speed internet in B.C.

-In 2017, the federal Canadian Radio-television and Telecommunications Commission (CRTC) set target speeds for high-speed internet of 50/10 Mbps.
-This is the target we aim for to ensure people can adequately connect to the internet.
+In 2016, the federal Canadian Radio-television and Telecommunications Commission (CRTC) set target speeds for high-speed internet of 50 Megabits uploads and 10 Megabits downloads (Mbps.)

 It is estimated that 96.1 per cent of households in B.C. have access to target speeds of 50/10 Mbps.
-76.5 per cent of households in rural B.C. and 80.3 per cent of First Nation households on reserves have access to the recommended internet speeds, leaving the remainder underserved.
+76.5 per cent of households in rural B.C. and 80.3 per cent of households on First Nation reserves and Modern Treaty Nation lands have access to the recommended internet speeds.
+When all current projects are complete, that figure will rise to 91 per cent and 91.7 per cent, respectively.

-Providing the same level of access to internet services across B.C. is a key priority for the Province.
-The government encourages the expansion of connectivity infrastructure for rural and Indigenous communities through funding programs like the Connecting Communities BC program.
-To find more information and an interactive map on projects funded, see our funded projects web page.
+Providing internet services to all households in B.C. is a key priority for the Province.
+The government encourages the growth of rural and Indigenous connectivity infrastructure.
+This is done through funding programs like the Connecting Communities BC program.
+Visit our funded projects page to find more information as well as an interactive map.

-To see high-speed internet service availability in B.C. and across Canada, see the federal National Broadband Internet Service Availability Map.
+To see where high-speed internet is available in B.C. and across Canada, view the federal National Broadband Internet Service Availability Map.

 Questions about internet speeds?